armaber/articles/NtQueryTimerResolution/usleep.md

 - **EventID 557** is part of the tuple where `SystemTimeResolutionKernelChangeInternal` resides, in the *"Performance Analyzer"* GUI.
-This event is used a query key in subsequent CLIs.
+This event is used as query key in subsequent CLIs.
 - `xperf.exe -on PROC_THREAD+LOADER+PROFILE+POWER` does not capture *557*.

 Examples and Caveats